 About the course

-The IITM DPhil programme provides integrated training in infection and immunology, and how fundamental research can be translated into benefits for human health.
-The course provides outstanding opportunities for research in basic mechanisms underlying the pathogenesis of infectious diseases, immune and inflammatory responses to infection, and the development of drugs and vaccines.
+The Wellcome Trust DPhil in Infection, Immunology and Translational Medicine (IITM) provides integrated training in infection and immunology, and how fundamental research can be translated into benefits for human health.
+The course offers outstanding opportunities for research in basic mechanisms underlying the pathogenesis of infectious diseases, immune and inflammatory responses to infection, and the development of drugs and vaccines.

 The first year comprises three laboratory rotations in different disciplines, and access to extensive training courses and support.
 There is then a three-year period to undertake research towards your DPhil.

-Students benefit by performing research with world-leading scientists in excellent facilities, and training in state-of-the-art techniques for studying infectious disease and immunology.
+Students benefit by performing research with world-leading scientists in outstanding facilities, and by training in state-of-the-art techniques for studying infectious disease and immunology.

 The course is integrated around three themes: